 The Hort Answers website provides access to a wide variety of horticultural disease, insect pest, herbicide injury, and plant culture information.
 PSEP specialists continue to be involved in its content.
-Hort Answers logged 420,341 page views during the reporting period.

 AskHort

 Many PSEP team members contributed to the development of AskHort, a computer-based answering system that allows regional Extension offices to ask horticulture questions, which are then funneled to specialists and Extension educators.
 Questions posted to the system typically result in a less than 24-hour turn-around for answers.
 PSEP team members continue to provide expertise for this resource.